onecommons/unfurl/docs/expressions.rst

 get_artifact
 ^^^^^^^^^^^^

-  The get_artifact function is used to retrieve artifact location between modelable entities defined in the same service template.
+  The ``get_artifact`` function returns the location of the referenced artifact.

-  If the artifact is a Docker image, return the image name in the form of "registry/repository/name:tag" or "registry/repository/name@sha256:digest"
+  The location depends on the type of artifact.
+If the artifact is a Docker container image, return the image name in the form of
+  "registry/repository/name:tag" or "registry/repository/name@sha256:digest".
+  If it is a file, return a local file path that is resolvable while the unfurl is running.
+  In this case, calling get_artifact may have the side effect of downloading the file or cloning a git repository.

+  The first argument is either a string or a instance reference (from an `eval expression <eval expressions>`).

+  If it is a string it should be the name of a node template or one of ``SELF``, ``SOURCE``, ``TARGET``, ``HOST``.
+  If no node template is found return ``null``.

+  The second argument is the name of the artifact associated with the node template referenced by the first argument.
-  If entity_name or artifact_name is not found return ``null``.
+  If the instance is an artifact this argument should be omitted or null, otherwise if the artifact is not found return ``null``.

-  See :tosca_spec:`get_artifact <_Toc50125538>`.
+  See also the :tosca_spec:`TOSCA get_artifact spec <_Toc50125538>` (but note that ``location`` and ``remove`` arguments are not currently supported).

 get_attribute
 ^^^^^^^^^^^^^